bentoml/bentoctl/docs/core-concepts.md

 The operator also provides a set of schema that bentoctl uses to validate the deployment configuration.
 [Operators](./cloud-deployment-reference/) page offers more details on supported platforms.

-The operator is designed to be customizable and extensible.
-Users can install non-official operators from a local file path.
-Users can create their own operator from the [operator template on Github](https://github.com/bentoml/bentoctl-operator-template).
+The operator is designed to be extensible.
+Users can customize the operator behaviors by forking an existing [operators](./cloud-deployment-reference/) or creating a brand new operator based on the [operator template on Github](https://github.com/bentoml/bentoctl-operator-template).
+The customized operators can be installed from a file path and used with bentoctl.

 ## Deployment Configuration